knorrie/btrfs-heatmap/README.md

 ## More documentation and advanced usage

+* The built-in `--help` option will show all functionality that is available through the command line.
 * Different ways to walk the pixel grid: [Hilbert, Snake, Linear](doc/curves.md).
+* Sorting the picture on [virtual instead of physical address space](doc/sort.md).
 * [Extent level pictures](doc/extent.md) show detailed usage of the virtual address space inside block groups.
 * By [scripting btrfs-heatmap](doc/scripting.md) it's possible to make pictures